SupaxInc/data-structure-and-algorithms/README.md

 **Solution:** Iteratively updates the lowest price seen so far and calculates the maximum profit possible at each step by comparing the current price with the lowest price.

+## 167 - Two Sum II, Input Array is Sorted

+**Brute Force:**  Nested for loop, compare each number

+- Time Complexity: O(n^2)
+- Space Complexity: O(1)

+**Optimized Approach:** Use left and right pointer

+- Time Complexity: O(n)
+- Space Complexity: O(1)

+**Solution:** Use a left and right pointer and compare the sum of both pointers to the target, right goes down if total is greater, left goes up if total is smaller.

+**Unique uses:**

+- Left and right pointer

 # Stacks

 ## 20 - Valid Parentheses